 Provide services and support for the elderly, youth, disabled, and other extremely low-, very low-, and low-income people in a manner that encourages public, private, and non-profit sector collaboration and reduces program duplication.

-Promote accessibility to public facilities and places by removing architectural barriers.
+Promote accessibility to public facilities by removal of architectural barriers.

 Preserve buildings and neighborhoods of local, state, and national historic importance and/or architectural significance.